dominiquegodin/ATLAS-electron-identification/README.md

 # Using Slurm jobs manager (LPS or Beluga)
-1) sbatch slurm.sh
+1) sbatch sbatch.sh
-(run classifier.sh script and sent jobs to Slurm batch system)
+(run classifier.sh script and send jobs to Slurm batch system)
+2) sbatch --array=0-9 sbatch.sh
+(send array jobs with ID 0 to 9 to Slurm batch system)
 2) squeue or sview
 (report status of job)
 3) scancel $job_id
 (cancel job)
 4) srun --jobid $job_id --pty watch -n 2 nvidia-smi
 (monitor jobs GPU usage at 2s interval)
-4) salloc --time=00:30:00 --gres=gpu:1 --mem=16G --x11 --account=def-arguinj
+5) salloc --time=00:30:00 --gres=gpu:1 --mem=16G --x11 --account=def-arguinj
 (use Slurm interactively and request appropriate ressources on Beluga)

 # classifier.py Options
---n_train     = number of training electrons (default=1e5)
+--n_train     : number of training electrons (default=1e5)

---n_valid     = number of testing electrons (default=1e5)
+--n_valid     : number of testing electrons (default=1e5)

---batch_size  = size of training batches (default=1000)
+--batch_size  : size of training batches (default=5000)

---n_epochs    = number of training epochs (default=100)
+--n_epochs    : number of training epochs (default=100)

---n_classes   = number of classes (default=2)
+--n_classes   : number of classes (default=2)

+--n_tracks    : number of tracks (default=10)

+--n_folds     : number of folds for k-fold cross_validation

---n_gpus      = number of gpus for multiprocessing (default=4)
+--n_gpus      : number of gpus for distributed training (default=4)

---NN_type     = CNN or FCN specify the type of neural networks (default=CNN)
+--NN_type     : CNN or FCN specify the type of neural networks (default=CNN)

+--cross_valid : performs k-fold cross-validation

---plotting    = ON plots accuracy history, distributions separation and ROC curves (default=OFF)
+--plotting    : plots accuracy history when ON, distributions separation and ROC curves

---weight_file = name of h5 weight file from a previous training checkpoint (requires .h5 extension)
+--checkpoint  : name of h5 weight file from a previous training checkpoint (requires .h5 extension)

---scaling     = ON applies Quantile transform to scalar variables (fit performed on train sample
+--scaling     : applies Quantile transform to scalar variables when ON (fit performed on train sample
 	        and applied to whole sample)

---checkpoint  = name of h5 checkpoint file used for saving and updating the model best weights

---weight_type = name of weighting method, either of 'none' (default), 'match2b', 'match2s', 'flattening' should be given
+--weight_type : name of weighting method, either of 'none' (default),
+	       'match2b', 'match2s', 'flattening' should be given

---cuts        = applied cuts on physics variables
+--cuts        : applied cuts on physics variables

---output_dir  = name of output directory, which should be useful when you run jobs in parallel
+--output_dir  : name of output directory, which should be useful when you run jobs in parallel

+--scaler_file : name of the pickle file (.pkl) containing scaling transform for scalars variables

+--checkpoint  : name of h5 checkpoint file used for saving and updating the model best weights

+--result_file : name of the pickle file (.pkl) containing validation results

 # Explanations
 1) For each epoch where the validation performance (either accuracy or loss function) has reached its best so far, the training model will automatically be saved to a h5 file checkpoint.